-Digital Resolve, the leading provider of transparent, risk-based authentication solutions, has introduced a new approach to mutual authentication with the addition of a Website Authentication Module to its Fraud Analyst product for online fraud and identity theft prevention for the financial services industry.
+Digital Resolve, the leading provider of transparent, multi-layered risk-based authentication solutions, has introduced the Smart Cookie, which adds a new layer of protection to its Fraud Analyst product for online fraud and identity theft prevention for the financial services industry.

 Fraud Analyst's multi-layered approach to online fraud and identity theft prevention provides protection for the online channel above and beyond other approaches in the market today and is a an excellent way for banks to comply with the recent authentication guidelines issued by The Federal Financial Institutions Examination Council.

 This new Smart Cookie, which leverages Fraud Analyst's behavioral analysis engine, cannot be passed along by fraudsters to a financial institution in an attempt to impersonate a legitimate customer.
 The cookies currently being used in other authentication solutions are susceptible to this type of exploitation because they are not tied to backend analysis systems and can be easily spoofed.